MUSIC AT NICHOLLS

 MUS 303.
 Choral Conducting.
 1-0-2.
 Prerequisite: MUS 301.
 Principles of interpretation and style.
 Observation and application of choral technique.
 Choral literature survey.
 Refinement of conducting skills.
 Sp only.
 (50.0903)

 MUS 340.
 Music History: c.
 400 to 1750.
 3-3-0.
 Prerequisite: MUS 240.
 Historical development of music in the Western tradition, Ancient and Medieval eras through the Baroque era.
 Includes Writing Across the Curriculum and score analysis components.
-Open to non majors with permission of director.
+Open to non-majors.
 Fa only.
 (50.0902)

 MUS 370.
 Piano.
 2-0-6.
 Prerequisite: MUS 270 or audition.
 Elective private instruction at the intermediate level.
 Open to music majors and minors.
 May be repeated once for credit.
 (50.0903)